-Tips To Save on Auto Insurance While on Active Duty
+Tips to Save on Auto Insurance While on Active Duty

 Find Cheap Auto Insurance Quotes in Your Area

 If you or someone in your family is currently serving in the military, you may be eligible for a discount on your auto insurance rates of up to 60%.
 Certain providers offer significant discounts to those in the armed forces.
 And certain techniques, such as suspending your policy while you're deployed, can lower your policy costs as well.
-The best steps for you to take will depend on your unique situation, so read more to find out how to find the best savings.

-Who has the best deals for regular, non-deployed drivers?
+Who has the best deals for regular, nondeployed drivers?

 Based on our research, Geico and USAA offer the best deals for active-duty drivers.
-The competition between the two is stiff, however, and which will help you save the most may come down to where you serve and how much you'll use your vehicle.
+The competition between the two is stiff, however, and which one will help you save the most may come down to where you serve and how much you'll use your vehicle.

-By comparison, we found that, on average, Geico offers premiums equal to or lower than those offered by USAA to military members.
+On average, Geico offers premiums equal to or lower than those offered by USAA to military members.
 Additionally, Geico offers a base discount of 15% to anyone who has served or is serving in the military, and further reductions if you're a member of any of these organizations:

 - American Society of Military Comptrollers